Culture of the United States Marine Corps: Core values

-The Marine Corps Core Values of Honor, Courage, and Commitment have gained increased prominence in recent years.
+The Marine Corps core values of honor, courage, and commitment have gained increased prominence in recent years.
 As an emphasis on performing morally on and off duty, the concept of core values has infiltrated into many aspects of Marine life, beginning in recruit training and continuing into combat.
 This "warrior ethos" provides guidance to Marines in difficult ethical situations and acts as a reminder to provide good order and discipline.

 Marines' Hymn

-The Marines' Hymn dates back to 1919 and is the oldest official song in the U.S. Armed Forces.
+The Marines' Hymn dates back to 1919 and is the oldest official song in the United States Armed Forces.
 It embraces some of the most important battles of the Corps at that time, including Chapultepec and Derna.
-Subtle changes and unofficial verses have been added as the history of the Corps grew.
+Subtle changes and unofficial verses have been added as the history of the Corps has advanced.